 Particles slide across the screen and grow as they get close to the mouse.
 First thing I ever did using

-Most of my projects are released open source so you can freely modify or improve on them.
+Most of my projects are available open source so you can freely modify, improve or remix them.

 I'm born and raised in Sweden and currently live in Jönköping.
 In the past, I've lived in Stockholm, San Francisco and New York.

 I co-founded and am working full time on Slides.
 A platform for creating, presenting and sharing slide decks.